atlarge-research/continuum/docs/ISSUES.md

     # Same with the /share folder
     rm -rf /usr/share/qemu
     mv /usr/local/share/qemu /usr/share/

-    # Finally, start the virsh network by hand
-    virsh net-start default
     ```

 3. VM can't be accessed, `Destination Host Unreachable` and/or `No route to host`